team-dev-docs/devdocsprod-dev-docs/src/pages/_landing_page.md

 ++{card style="position: relative; padding-bottom: 65.03401360544217%; height: 0;" class="general-card"}++

-<iframe src="https://www.loom.com/embed/e92e1f3a15524efeb86b58169e9d3576?sid=5c1ef433-deaa-4983-aaf9-4ae61003c704" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
+<iframe src="https://www.loom.com/embed/0364296b364b4baaa631373e32a34b61?sid=8da2ca91-dc62-4706-ae4b-17de5d6121f8" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>

 --{card}--

 ++{card style="" class="general-card"}++

-# Interactive Code Tutorials
+# Documentation that lives with your Codebase

-Allow your users to quickly validate your solution instantly by running your codesnippets in interactive tutorials powered by github codespaces.
+All documentation from Dev-Docs is markdown first, which lives with your codebases in a local dev-docs folder.
+This makes finding new documentation for onboarding engineers simple and easy, because all they have to do is right click for more context on a codefile.

 --{card}--